kneehit/Cats-and-Dogs/Image_Recognition_Using_R.md

 Building CNN Model
 ==================

-Our CNN model architure consits of 3 convolution layers and 2 fully connected layers.
-Convolution layers act as feature extractors.
-Each convolution layer is followed by a max pooling layer to reduce computation cost.
-The number of filters is set to 32 for first two conv layers while third one has 64 filters.
-The filter size is the dimension for which image is scanned at a time and is set 3 x 3.
-Stride is the amount which the filter of filter size (3x3 here) shifts and is set to 1x1.
-After convolution and pooling layers we have a flatten layer,a dropout layer to avoid overfitting and 2 dense layers.
-The last layer has only one neuron to output probabilities.
+Our CNN model architure consits of 3 convolution layers and 2 fully connected layers. <br> Convolution layers act as feature extractors.
+Each convolution layer is followed by a max pooling layer to reduce computation cost. <br> The number of filters is set to 32 for first two conv layers while third one has 64 filters.
+The filter size is the dimension for which image is scanned at a time and is set 3 x 3. <br> Stride is the amount which the filter of filter size (3x3 here) shifts and is set to 1x1. <br> After convolution and pooling layers we have a flatten layer,a dropout layer to avoid overfitting and 2 dense layers.
+The last layer has only one neuron and sigmoid activation function to output probabilities.

 ``` r
 model <- keras_model_sequential()